Woodehh/Neodius/README.md

 You can!
 I'll reward you with a lot of hugs :-) Send me a message or do a pull request.

 ## That's it
-I put a few days in this app and i'd love to hear your reaction about it.
+I put a few days of effort in this app and i'd love to hear your reaction about it.
 Feel free to contribute and suggest stuff.

 ## Where can i pay?
 You don't need to pay for this, but it's on GitHub so you probably knew that :-)  However if you want to donate: Click the button below: